H256/gekko-quasar-ui/README.md

 Use this parallel to the original Gekko-UI (or compile and replace the original).

 *Sidenote: This repository should work with all Gekkos > version 0.6.
-It's still somekind of messy imho - but it works :)*
+It's still somehow messy imho - but it works :)*

-**for an experimental Gekko with this UI and indicator display see here [Gekko trading bot fork](https://github.com/h256/gekko)**

 ## Some Features:
 - "Tickers" for all running live market-watchers in the top toolbar